parsevalbtc/libbitcoin-system-wiki/Integer-Division-Unraveled.md

 All rounding methods return the same result if there is no remainder.
 The distinction is in rounding direction.
 C++ specifies "truncated" (also called "toward zero") division.
 So in the case of a positive quotient, the quotient is floored (less positive), and in the case of a negative quotient, the quotient is ceilinged (less negative).

 The near-universal approach to changing rounding method is to rely on native operations and to adjust the quotient and remainder accordingly.
 In changing rounding behavior from native C++ (truncated) to either floored or ceilinged, one must know whether there is a truncation (and its value when implementing `%`) and the sign of the quotient.
 If there is no truncation, there is nothing to adjust.
-And because truncation is a non-continuous method, with a bifurcation based on quotient sign, the adjustment must be conditioned on quotient sign.
+And because truncated is a non-continuous method, with a bifurcation based on quotient sign, the adjustment must be conditioned on quotient sign.
 These are the necessary conditions for adjustment.

 * if `(x % y) != 0` then a remainder is truncated by `(x / y)`.
 * if `(x < 0) != (y < 0)` then the sign of `(x / y)` is `-`.